-A patent family is a group of patent filings that claim the priority of a single filing, including the original priority forming filing itself and any subsequent filings made throughout the world.
-Groups containing only utility model applications are excluded.
-Provisional patent filings are allowed.
-The patent family counts are made using the reference DOCDB database at EPO, which is fed with data from patent publications from patent offices worldwide.
-But, only for the patent family measures of first filings in Chapter 3, the numbers of domestic national filings are taken, which means that the numbers of first filings in Table 3 conform to those in Fig. 3.4.
-This has been implemented since the previous edition of this report.
+A patent family is a group of patent filings that claim the priority of the same initial first filing, including the original priority forming filing itself and any subsequent filings made throughout the world.
+Utility model applications are excluded.

+Contrary to previous editions of the IP5 Statistics Report, the patent family counts are compiled from the EPO's DOCDB database, which is fed with data from patent publications from patent offices worldwide.
+The numbers of domestic national filings presented in Fig 3.4 are used as measures of first filings.
+Therefore the numbers of first filings in Table 3 conform to those in Fig. 3.4.

 The proportions of the overall numbers of first filings that generated families using the PCT in Fig. 5.5 make use only of patent families data, as in previous reports.
-For the purposes of this report51, IP5
+For the purposes of this report51, IP5 patent families are a filtered subset of patent families for which there is evidence of patenting activity in all IP5 Blocs.